We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 Reducing Water Use

 In the process where electronic components are plated, water is used in a variety of processes.
-The amount of water used has been reduced by reviewing the production process and verifying and improving water input.
+Water use was reduced by collecting and treating water generated from some parts of the production process and reusing it for infrastructure equipment.

 Biodiversity action case